What is a Flexible Spending Account (FSA)?

 - Amount you were charged, or your cost after insurance settlement

 Account statements must include all of the above bulleted items, for each expense, if they are to be used instead of a receipt.
-Over-the-counter (OTC) prescription receipts must also include the prescription number, or a copy of the actual prescription.
+Over-the-counter (OTC) drugs and medicines can be paid for or reimbursed through a Health Care FSA without a doctor’s prescription..
 Certain eligible expenses also require a Letter of Medical Necessity, signed by your doctor, in order to receive reimbursement.

 - How can I view important account information, such as required documentation for a claim, whether my claim has been processed, my account balance, etc.?

 This information is available by registering on the WageWorks© website at www.wageworks.com.
-You are strongly encouraged to access your WageWorks© account on a regular basis to assist you in managing your FSA(s), and monitor substantiation requests.
-If you are unable to obtain the information you are looking for, or have any account issues feel free to contact WageWorks© Customer Service Center at 877-924-3967, Monday through Friday, 8:00 a.m. - 8:00 p.m.
+You are strongly encouraged to access your WageWorks© account on a regular basis to assist you in managing your FSA(s) and monitor substantiation requests.
+If you are unable to obtain the information you are looking for, or have any account issues, contact WageWorks© Customer Service Center at 877-924-3967, Monday through Friday, 8:00 a.m. - 8:00 p.m.

 - How do I report a lost Health Care Card or request additional Cards?